cnabio/cnab-spec/105-signing.md

 Attestations provide a way to add multiple assurances to a bundle.

 An attestation is used as a placeholder for the statement "The signing party has certified (attested) that condition X has been met".
-For example, when certification steps need to occur for a given bundle, one may use attestations to prove that the certification has been performed.
+For example, when certification steps need to occur for a given bundle, one MAY use attestations to prove that the certification has been performed.
 In this case, the certifying party performs the process, and then (upon the bundle's passing), the certifying party adds a _detached signature_ to the set of signatures associated with the bundle.

-In a more complex case, a signed package may be certified by one party for use in one way (we'll call this "certification A").
-A different party may certify the bundle for a different case ("certification B").
+In a more complex case, a signed package MAY be certified by one party for use in one way (we'll call this "certification A").
+A different party MAY certify the bundle for a different case ("certification B").
 Note that in this case, the certifications are _independent_, and are presumably done with separate justifications. ("certificate A ensures this bundle is suitable for internal use", "certificate B ensures this bundle is suitable for use by our partners".)
 Because of this feature, attestations _are not chainlike_.
 Each individual attestation MUST be verifiable without reference to any other attestations (including the original clear-signed signature).

 Detached signatures are described in [section 11.4](https://tools.ietf.org/html/rfc4880#section-11.4) of the OpenPGP specification.
 Attestations are to be performed by extracting the `bundle.json` from a signed bundle, and then signing that same text object.
 A verification of a detached signature should use the `bundle.json` text as a basis for its verification.
 A bundle is considered _attested_ (or _attestation verified_) when a the bundle verification passes for the expected key used in that attestation.